Self-Supervised Uncalibrated Multi-View Video Anonymization in the Operating Room: Experiments

 We conduct experiments on the 4D-OR~\citep{ozsoy20224d} and our datasets.
 4D-OR records ten simulated knee surgery videos of 1 Frames Per Second (FPS) with six cameras, resulting in a total of 6,734 frames.
 Our dataset (collected with informed consent from the human participants involved) records five real laparoscopic surgeries of 15 FPS with four cameras, with a total duration of 10.63 hours.
 For both datasets, we annotate two videos for testing, where each video represents an independent surgery.

 The original 4D-OR dataset does not contain facial keypoints or accurate human bounding box annotations.
 Therefore, we manually annotate the 4D-OR dataset and our dataset: for each person, we annotate (1) the whole-body bounding box, (2) the ``hard case'' flag (over 67\% occlusion), and (3) three keypoints (eyes and chin) if they are visible.
+The 67\% threshold corresponds to the upper third of occlusion severity when the cases are divided into easy, medium, and hard levels.
 In each multi-view image set, we also annotate the identity labels.
 We annotate the 4D-OR dataset at 0.25 FPS, and annotate our videos at 0.1 FPS.
-In the end, the 4D-OR test set contains 2,070 images, and ours contains 2,400 images.
+In the end, the 4D-OR test set contains 2,070 images, and ours contains $2,400$ images.

 We evaluate our approach at three levels: whole-body, face, and eye detection.
-Since video anonymization does not require precise keypoint localization, we use bounding box-based evaluation metrics for face and eye detection, by manually defining pseudo bounding box labels of a fixed size (40*40 pixels) centered on the ground-truth face and eye locations.
+Since video anonymization does not require precise keypoint localization, we use bounding box-based evaluation metrics for face and eye detection by constructing fixed-size pseudo boxes centered on the facial keypoints.
+Based on statistic analysis of the annotations, we set the box size to $40$x$40$ pixels as it provides sufficient tolerance to keypoint localization deviations without unnecessarily enlarging the facial region.
 Following prior work~\citep{issenhuth2019face}, we use an IoU threshold of 0.3 to determine correct detections.
 To ensure fair evaluation, when the ground-truth face or eye regions are not visible in a frame due to occlusion or head orientation, the corresponding boxes are excluded from the computation.

-We evaluate our approach using five metrics: precision (P), recall (R), average precision (AP), hard case recall ($\text{R}_{\mathrm{hard}}$), and holistic recall (HoR).
-Apart from standard AP, we additionally report P, R, and $\text{R}_{\mathrm{hard}}$ when the score threshold is set to 0.1, because in the context of video anonymization, R is more important than P in order not to miss a person, and $\text{R}_{\mathrm{hard}}$ explicitly evaluates models' capability to detect heavily-occluded cases.
-To further showcase the unique challenges of multi-camera setups, we apply HoR~\citep{bastian2023disguisor}, where a subject is only considered correctly anonymized if they are detected in every single view of a given multi-view set if visible.
+We evaluate our approach using five metrics: F3-score (F3), precision (P), recall (R), hard-case recall ($\text{R}_{\mathrm{hard}}$), and holistic recall (HoR)~\citep{bastian2023disguisor}.
+F3 is the $\text{F}_\beta$ score with $\beta=3$, which gives substantially greater weight to R than P. In the context of video anonymization, R is more important than P in order not to miss a person.
+Therefore, we automatically select the score threshold to maximize F3 for each method, and report corresponding P, R, $\text{R}_{\mathrm{hard}}$, and HoR. $\text{R}_{\mathrm{hard}}$ explicitly evaluates models' capability to detect heavily occluded cases, while HoR further showcases the unique challenges of multi-camera setups, where a subject is only considered correctly anonymized if they are detected in every view in which they are visible within a multi-view set.